ldaniels528/trifecta/README.md

 ## Motivations

 The motivations behind creating _Trifecta_ are simple; testing, verifying and managing Kafka topics and Zookeeper key-value pairs is an arduous task.
-The goal of this project is to ease the pain of developing applications that make use of Kafka/Storm/ZooKeeper-based via a console-based tool using simple Unix-like commands.
+The goal of this project is to ease the pain of developing applications that make use of Kafka and ZooKeeper via a console-based tool using simple Unix-like (or SQL-like) commands.

-## Status

-I'm currently using _Trifecta_ as part of my daily development workflow, and the application itself is undergoing heavy development as I define (and at times redefine) its API and command sets.
-As such, new commands will appear, and older commands may be merged with a newer command or disappear altogether.
-I apologize in advance if a command you were fond of has been removed, and if there isn't a suitable replacement command, drop me a note, and perhaps I'll re-add the unit of functionality.

-**NOTE**: There are a set of hidden commands called _undocumented_ commands.
-These commands are hidden either because they are experimental, work-in-progress, or not yet fully implemented, so use them at your own risk!
-To retrieve a list of these _undocumented_ commands, use the `undoc` command.

 <a name="features"></a>
 ## Features